vidarr/ringbuffer/readme.md

 instead of one function call, we end up with *two* function calls and *two* loads from memory.

+# So how should one go on?

+After showing this approach of 'pulling down' OOP to C, should one just begin to try to wrap *abything* like that?

+The most important lesson I learned this far is: *There is no 'the one and true solution'* that yields best results in every situation - nowhere, and especially not in software development.

+There are a few principles one *should* stick to, like modularity, separation and encapsulation.

+But there are usually different paths that let you achieve those.
+Think of functional vs. procedural vs. object oriented programming.
+Since the 60s, academics stuck with LISP, a highly functional language - they considered it the true way.
+They achieved quite a bit, especially in developing language properties that modern languges often present us as revolutionary: Incremental garbage collection, just-in-time compilation and reflection.
+Their notion of the unit to manage code and data in was the *closure*.
+Then object-orientation took over in the late 80ies, with C++ being developed.
+LISP was considered poor in performance and just too hard to map onto real-life stack machines.
+Compilation was considered the way to go, and classes became the unit in which to manage code and data in.

+Nowadays, the benefits of closures and their little siblings, lambda expressions have been re-discovered.
+Honestly, I like to play around and do pure functional programming - that's why I implemented my own [LISP interpreter](https://github.com/vidarr/fulisp), but I don't see the big advantages why they even fucked up C++ with these concepts (honestly, C++ has been fucked up since the very beginning - C is hard to get right, undefined/implemention dependent behaviour all around the place - and C++ levered all these pitfalls one stage, wrapped dozens of layers of complexity around, tried to fix some things and fucking the language up even more - think of references that are promised to always point to a valid object, unless you let them point at an invalid one...).

+# Advises & rules of thumb

+That being said, wrapping your data *and* code into structs like that is a highly useful approach *under certain circumstances*.
+Meanwhile, it is an aweful thing to do *under certain circumstances*.

+It will be beneficial to wrapping your code like this if

+* You deal with methods that are likely to change, perhaps even at runtime.
+  It could be like in our example, where you got an entity with defined behaviou, but the actual implementation is likely to change.
+'Collections' like lists etc. naturally fall under this group - think of a linked list vs. a list implemented with an array.
+None is better, both have their advantages / disadvantages.
+Thus better keep the code using those entities independed of the implementation.

+* Or you have a variety of objects that should provide a common interface to work with our app out-of-the-box due to the common interface.
+  Device drivers would be a good example.

 # Footnotes & References

 [1] This approach is far more universal than just for software engineering - for analyzing complex systems, the general approach is to separate the system as simple and independent parts, and minimize the interactions between them.

 [2] First-in-First-Out. typical applications are queues, e.g. for communicating between threads.
 Actually, this very ringbuffer stems a audio streaming software project where it is used to pass PCM data between threads.

 [3] Last-In-First-Out.
 Typically called 'stack' and used for parsing all kinds of languages, in interpreters and compilers, but also within the processor to store local variables and handling function calls and returns.

 [4] Draft C11 Standard, ISO/IEC 9899:201x, 6.7.2.1, Semantics, paragraph 15:
 "A pointer to a structure  object,  suitably  converted,  points  to  its initial  member  (or  if  that  member  is  a bit-field,  then  to  the  unit